darahayes/oc-mobile-up/Readme.md

 This script does not install a custom version of the origin-web-console.
 You will probably want run your own version for local development.

-Clone the [Aerogear fork](https://github.com/aerogear/origin-web-console) of the origin-web-console.
+Clone the [AeroGear fork](https://github.com/aerogear/origin-web-console) of the origin-web-console.

 ```bash
 git clone git@github.com:aerogear/origin-web-console